MicrosoftDocs/dynamics-365-intelligent-order-management/topics/installation.md

 # Install Dynamics 365 Intelligent Order Management

 ## Create an environment
-Before you install Dynamics 365 Intelligent Order Management, you'll need to create an environment.
+Before you install Dynamics 365 Intelligent Order Management, you need to create an environment.
 If you're integrating with Dynamics 365 finance and operations apps and you have set up Dual-write, an environment will already have been created for you.
 After the environment is created, the instructions remain the same.

 If you don't already have an environment, complete the following steps.